Tortoise VHS and GPS

 Desert tortoises are considered threatened in the wild.
 The release is the outcome of a project that the San Diego Zoo, with the US Fish and Wildlife Service, the US Bureau of Land Management, and the Nevada Department of Wildlife, has been working on since 2009.
 Since joining this partnership, the Zoo added veterinary services to diagnose and treat tortoises on site, modified enclosures to add space for quarantine and create predator-proof hatchling pens, and established biosecurity and processing protocols.
 They conducted outreach programs to educate the surrounding communities and tortoise custodians and doubled its full-time staff.
 Conservation research projects and a pet desert tortoise pick-up service were implemented.

 The Team’s actions and research are designed to give desert tortoises the greatest chance for survival.
-Let’s hope the tortoises are one species that can be saved.
+Let’s hope they are one species that can be saved.